Pilate cycle: Acts of Pilate

 The versions identifying themselves as the Gospel of Nicodemus include a prologue where an author identifying himself as Ananias, a bodyguard of Pilate, claims to be translating a Hebrew work by Nicodemus.
 The main Acts of Pilates then proceeds to describe Jesus's trial; in it, Pilate is portrayed positively, as someone who recognizes Jesus's greater authority as king.
 The Jewish leaders accuse Jesus of being a sorcerer.
 Jesus is brought in to be questioned, and the Roman standards (aquila) bow down and worship him.
 Pilate finds nothing to charge Jesus with; various witnesses attest to Jesus's miracles of healing.
 Pilate says he is innocent of the matter, while the Jews quote the Gospel of Matthew's claim that they said "his blood be upon us and our children," a phrase repeated three times in the work.
 At Jesus's execution, the day turning to night is written off by the Jews as a natural eclipse of the sun.
 Jesus's resurrection proceeds similar to a harmonized account that attempts to combine all the gospel versions.
 Nicodemus searches for the resurrected Jesus, but instead finds only Joseph of Arimathea.
 Joseph, a rabbi named Levi, and other witnesses testify to Jesus's resurrection and divine nature.

 The B version includes various content not directly related to Pilate.
 It includes chapters on the Harrowing of Hell, which describes exactly what happened while Jesus was dead after his execution.
 In it, a dead John the Baptist preaches in Hades (the realm) to other dead figures of the Jewish scriptures including Adam and Seth, the patriarchs, and the prophets, and tells of Jesus's coming.
 Satan is misled into believing that Jesus is a mere human, and encourages Hades (the deity) to trap him.
 However, Jesus instead smashes the gates of Hades with his authority, freeing and saving the dead.
 Satan is bound by angels and given over to Hades in death to await the Second Coming of Jesus.
+Some scholars suggest that the Harrowing of Hell section may have originally been a separate document written in perhaps the 5th or 6th centuries.
+A later editor merged the story with the Acts of Pilate, creating the longer B version.